Now that Black History Month is over, is it business as usual?

 This Black History Month, I chose to do a couple things differently.

-Growing up, there was very little I learnt about Black History in the Caribbean and it was not until I was in my 20's that I decided to take matters into my own hands and started my journey to explore Black History in The Caribbean, The USA and The Caribbean.
+Growing up, there was very little I learnt about Black History in the Caribbean and it was not until I was in my 20's that I decided to take matters into my own hands and started my journey to explore Black History in The Caribbean, and North America.

 Every year, Black History seemed to be there same...
 Corporate companies would post the same old quotes or "fun fact" about famous Black activists or leaders, the one or 2 black employees would be highlighted and performative activism or solidarity would be at it's peak.
 It was also the only month it seemed that Black folks were given room to just BE.